Arize-ai/client_python/src/arize/_generated/api_client/docs/TaskEvaluatorInput.md

 # TaskEvaluatorInput

 An evaluator attachment supplied when creating or updating a task.
 At least one entry is required on evaluation-task requests.
+Evaluators carry one of two mutually exclusive shapes: span evaluators use `query_filter` + `column_mappings`; trace/session evaluators use `query_mappings`.

 ## Properties